News location:

 Towards a denser city

-Higher density residential zones (RZ2 and RZ3) were identified in and around centres and other areas with high accessibility.
+Higher density residential zones (RZ2 to RZ5) were identified in and around centres and other areas with high accessibility.
 A lower density (RZ1) was also identified.
 High population growth in established areas was an outcome of the increased emphasis on urban consolidation.

-Infrastructure cost savings are possible but the extent is uncertain.
-In areas with substantial consolidation, such as north Canberra, where the population increased from 38,600 in 2001 to 62,000 in 2022, the capacity could be limited and costs to augment or replace exiting infrastructure substantial.
+Infrastructure cost savings are possible, but the extent is uncertain.
+In areas with substantial consolidation, such as north Canberra, where the population increased from 38,600 in 2001 to 62,000 in 2022, the capacity could be limited and costs to augment or replace existing infrastructure substantial.
 Areas where capacity exists may have limited demand.

 Furthermore, a full cost comparison including travel costs and net environmental impacts is required.
 A denser city, if poorly managed, can result in the creation of heat islands, increased congestion, increased traffic accidents, a loss of privacy, vegetation and sunlight.

-The high level of office employment in Canberra suggests there could be merit in pursuing a “city deal” with the Commonwealth to disperse employment to the new towns.
-Their higher infrastructure costs could be recouped from the purchasers of the land.
-Increased employment in the new towns could also encourage the demand for higher-density dwellings.
+The high level of office employment in Canberra suggests there could be merit in pursuing a “city deal” with the Commonwealth to disperse employment to the new towns, which could also encourage the demand for higher-density dwellings.

 Moreover, a poorly defined UGB would increase car-dependent development in the region, increase travel and reduce land sales, rates and Commonwealth grants revenues and diminish regional environmental assets.

-A more appropriate response would be the preparation, in conjunction with the NSW state government and local councils, of a regional growth strategy, which would identify a pattern of regional development that best meets housing needs, optimises infrastructure provision and minimises environmental impacts.
+A more appropriate response would be the preparation, in conjunction with the NSW state government and local councils, of a regional growth strategy (RGS).
+An RGS would identify a pattern of regional development that best meets housing needs, optimises infrastructure provision and minimises environmental impacts.

 Mike Quirk is a former NCDC and ACT government planner.